DOAJ/doaj/cms/pages/apply/guide.md

 Update requests are reviewed by the DOAJ editorial team for accuracy and we aim to process them within six weeks of submission.

 ---

-## Zero tolerance policy

-We expect the members of our Team, our volunteers and our Ambassadors to always be treated courteously and with respect for the work they are doing.
-They should not be subject to abusive behaviour in any form, which includes:

-- rude, disrespectful and offensive behaviour, including derogatory remarks or anything which amounts to verbal or emotional abuse in person or in communications
-- sexually inappropriate comments or behaviour
-- racist and discriminatory abuse
-- threats of physical violence
-- aggressive and violent behaviour

----

 ## In other languages